AlgorithmiKee/notes/Machine_Learning/VI_ELBO.md

 Remarks:

 * This illustrates MC estimation of the **entire** ELBO.
-* Later, we will see different reformulation of the ELBO.
-When the variational distribution $q$ is Gaussian, certain terms of ELBO can be computed in closed-form (entropy of $q$, KL divergence to Gaussian prior).
+* Later, we will see certain terms of ELBO can be computed in closed-form when using Gaussian variational distributions.
 Therefore, we only need to apply MC to estimate the remaining terms.

 There are three equivalent reformulations of the ELBO $\mathcal L(q,\mathbf{x})$.
 Each reformulations provides insights from a different perspective.